s4m520/Face-and-Object-Detection/README.md

 - The webcam feed is flipped horizontally for a natural mirror-like view.
 - The system first detects faces through your webcam (using the Haar Cascade Classifier).
 - **If faces are detected:**
-    - Displays red bounding box around each detected face.
+    - Displays a red bounding box around each detected face.
     - Shows a "Face Detected" label in the top right corner of the frame.
 - **If faces are NOT detected:**
     - YOLO11 automatically activates for object detection.
-    - Displays green bounding boxes, object names, and confidence scores around each detected object.
+    - Displays a green bounding boxe, object name, and confidence score around each detected object.
-    - Shows an "Object Detection Activate" label in the top right corner of the frame.
+    - Shows an "Object Detection Active" label in the top right corner of the frame.
 <br>

 <a name="face-detection-evaluation"></a>